medianon/medianon/README.md

 add a .env file with the variable FIREBASECONFIG={your firebase config}

+if theres an error, add speech marks around the object

-if it throws an error, add speech marks around everything in the object eg. {"apiKey": "...", "authDomian": "..." ...}
+if theres still an error, add speech marks around everything in the object eg. {"apiKey": "...", "authDomian": "...", "...": "..."}

 npm run dev --